sds/haml-lint/lib/haml_lint/linter/RuboCop.md

   is just a local passed to the partial.

-Since you control which cops run (by loading `rubocop-rails` and enabling them), the recommended fix is to disable the offending cop for HAML files.
+Since you control which cops run (by loading `rubocop-rails` and enabling them), the recommended fix is to disable the offending cop for Haml files.
 You can use the `ignored_cops` option described above:

 ```yaml